Taniwhasaurus: Postcranial skeleton

-The exact number of vertebrae in Taniwhasaurus is unknown, however, the rare fossils concerning this part of the body include the cervical, dorsal, lumbar and caudal vertebrae.
+The exact number of vertebrae in Taniwhasaurus is unknown, but the rare fossils concerning this part of the body include the cervical, dorsal, lumbar and caudal vertebrae.
 As in other tylosaurines, the articular condyles of the cervical vertebrae of Taniwhasaurus are slightly depressed.
 The neural arch of the atlas has processes that would have ensured the protection of the spinal cord and the fixation of the muscles that hold the head.
 The neural spine of the axis is stout and elongated, culminating posterodorsally in a broad, flattened, incomplete spike that probably bore a cartilaginous cap.
 The dorsal vertebrae are proceles, and are characterized to have a greater diameter at the anterior level than posterior.
 The articular surfaces are placed obliquely posterior to the general axis of the spine.
 The neural arch is continuous with the anterior parts of the centra, and articulated by bold transverse processes.
 The condyle of the dorsal vertebrae is broad and circular while the robust parapophysis extends laterally for some distance.

 The caudal vertebrae have tall, straight neural spines that lack any processes or zygosphene-zygantrum articulation, a joint found in most squamates.
 The caudal vertebrae have a small, triangular-shaped neural tube.
 The centrum is shortened on the rostro-caudal side but is elongated dorso-ventrally and compressed laterally, resulting in a ventrally oval rather than circular condyle as seen in presacral vertebrae.
 The caudal vertebrae of Taniwhasaurus have craniocaudal centra not fused to the hemal arch, which is a typical case in tylosaurines.
 Hemal arches articulate with deep hemapophyses but do not fuse with them.
 Distally, the right and left halves merge midway from the ventral tip of the element, creating a large anterior ridge on the vertebral column.

 The ribs of T. oweni are flattened and somewhat dilated at their insertion.
 The rare preserved ribs show convex articular surfaces and they appear to be articulated on a rough surface, placed on the anterior and superior parts of the vertebral centra.
 Although the shoulder girdle is incompletely known in Taniwhasaurus, it appears to be broadly similar in morphology to what is found in tylosaurines in general.
 The coracoid is much larger than the scapula, and both of these bones are convex in shape.
 The coracoid plate is thin and distal to the coracoid foramen, but there is no presence of emargination on the medial edge.
 The humerus is very short in relation to its width, being flattened in shape and having a very recurved elbow joint.
 This same humerus has pronounced muscle ridges.
 The carp are remarkably flat and slender in shape, their edges being raised and rough.
 The rare fragments of phalanges indicate that they would have been cylindrical and elongated.
 This suggests that Taniwhasaurus would have had a muscular and powerful humerus that would have been short and wide, with paddle-shaped bones, indicating that it would have been an efficient swimmer.